Kaplas80/PleOps.Cake/docs/articles/workflows/gitflow-detailed.md

 deploy on a separate environment for validation.

 > [!TIP]
 > Prioritize merging the _epic_ branch as soon as possible.
-The maintaince cost
+The maintenance cost
-> increases quickly and it can be tricky to merge back later.
+> increases quickly, and it can be tricky to merge back later.
+Consider doing
+> periodic merges from main to the epic branch.

 ```mermaid
 ---